anyoptimization/pymoo/docs/source/getting_started/part_4.md

 +++

-In multi-objective optimization **normalization** the very important.
+In multi-objective optimization **normalization** is very important.
 For that reason, you see below that the Hypervolume is based on a normalized set normalized by the bounds (idea)
 More details about it will be shown in Part IV.

 +++

-### Hypvervolume (HV)
+### Hypervolume (HV)

 +++